Convenience store: Terminology

-Merchandise
+Product specialization

 Various types include, for example, liquor stores (off-licences-offices), mini-markets (mini-marts), general stores or party stores.
 Typically confectionery (sweets, ice cream, soft drinks), lottery tickets, newspapers and magazines are sold, although merchandise varies widely from store to store.
 Unless the outlet is a liquor store, the range of alcoholic beverages is likely to be limited (i.e. beer and wine) or non-existent.
 Most stores sell cigarettes and other tobacco products (e.g. cigarette papers, pipe tobacco, cigars and e-liquid for e-cigarettes).
-In many North American jurisdictions, tobacco products comprise the greatest portion of gross sales at convenience stores, between 25% and 35%.
-Varying degrees of food and grocery supplies are usually available, from household products to prepackaged foods like sandwiches and frozen burritos.
-Automobile-related items--such as motor oil, maps and car kits--may be sold.
-Often toiletries and other hygiene products are stocked, as well as sanitary products and contraception.
-Stores may carry apparel, home furnishings, CDs, and DVDs.
-Some stores offer money orders and wire transfer services.
-They may carry small appliances, as well as other household items such as coolers and backpacks.
-Convenience stores have also been known to carry candles, stationery, artwork, and crockery.
+In many North American jurisdictions, tobacco products comprise the greatest portion of gross sales at convenience stores, between 25 percent and 35 percent.

-Many convenience shops offer food ready-to-eat, such as breakfast sandwiches and fry-ups.
-Throughout Europe, it is now common for convenience stores to sell fresh French bread (or similar).
-A process of freezing parbaked bread allows easy shipment (often from France) and baking in-store.
+Only food-forward convenience stores invest in their foodservice options to target customers wanting breakfast, dinner, fast food, or pizza.
+The retail strategy of Wawa, Casey's, Buc-ee’s, and Sheetz is considered food-forward.
+A typical convenience store will sell varying degrees of food and grocery supplies, ranging from household products to prepackaged foods like the triangle British Rail sandwich and frozen burritos.
+Many convenience shops offer ready-to-eat food, such as breakfast sandwiches and fry-ups.
+Throughout Europe, it is now common for convenience stores to sell fresh French bread.
+A process of freezing parbaked bread allows easy shipment and baking in-store.
 Some shops have a delicatessen counter, offering custom-made sandwiches and baguettes.
-Others have racks offering fresh delivered or baked doughnuts from local doughnut shops.
-Some shops have a self-service microwave oven for heating purchased food.
+Others have racks offering fresh delivered or baked doughnuts.
+Some convenience stores have a self-service microwave oven for heating purchased food.